 It’s loaded with fresh dandelions from our fields, raw honey from our bee hives and organic tamanu oil – making it especially useful for those with persistent skin conditions such as eczema & psoriasis.

 My original version used two types of palm oil, one white and one red.
 I revamped the recipe to remove palm products, but wanted to keep a similar color to help ease existing customers to the new version, so added a bit of annatto seed.
 You can certainly leave that out and have a lighter, creamier colored bar.
 You could also use yellow Brazilian clay or lemon peel powder for a more yellow tone.

 For a version of this soap (Hot Process) that you can make in your crock pot, click HERE.

 Raw Honey & Dandelion Soap Recipe

-- 14 ounces olive oil (47%) (If available, use part dandelion infused olive oil)
+- 14 ounces olive oil (47%) (use at least part dandelion infused olive oil)

 - 8 ounces coconut oil (26.5%)